Azure/fleet/docs/howtos/envelope-object.md

-# How-to Guide: To propagate envelope objects using ClusterResourcePlacement API
+# How-to Guide: To propagate resources using ClusterResourcePlacement API without unintended side effects on the hub clusters

 This guide discusses how to propagate a set of resources from the hub cluster to joined member clusters within an envelope object.

-Currently, we allow `configmaps` to act as an envelope object, and since `ClusterResourcePlacement` can be used to propagate a normal configmap and a confimap which acts as an envelope object we needed a way to differentiate so that the `ClusterResourcePlacement` controller knows how to handle the envelope object appropriately.
+Currently, we allow `ConfigMap` to act as an envelope object by using a fleet reserved annotation.

 So any configmap that is an envelope object must have this annotation on it `kubernetes-fleet.io/envelope-configmap` which would be set to **true**